- 4 cyl. 6 cyl. V8 & V12

 This motor turns the eccentric shaft, which pushes the intermediate rocker arms and in turn pushes the valve to open deeper to allow for more power.

 Because the lift of each valve per cylinder is controlled or varied continuously according to the revs, the engine will perform at optimum efficiency and hence balance will occur with power, fueling and engine breathing.
 Note this motor has replaced the conventional throttle butterfly but the latter is still fitted as a back up or safety.

-“BMW state a saving on fuel of up to 10%, cold start behaviour, reduces emissions and smoother more responsive power.”
+“Be-Em state a saving on fuel of up to 10%, cold start behaviour, reduces emissions and smoother more responsive power.”
 It however does not advance top end power.